fabric8-ui/fabric8-ui/README.md

 * Run `ext install EditorConfig` to read the .editorconfig file

+## Get dependencies

+Run `npm install`.
+This will download all the required dependencies to be able to start the UI.

 ## To start

 Run `npm start`.
 This will start the UI with livereload enabled.
 Then navigate to <http://localhost:3000>.